 Reception - Ash/Oak 2018 - 2019

 We really encourage you to do our recommended activities; your support at home has such a positive impact on your child's learning.
-If you do a recommended activity please note this in your child's orange home/school message book.
+If you do a recommended activity please note this in your child's orange home/school message book or on Tapestry.
 On Mondays we celebrate the homework completed and all children who have done this receive a house point and a sticker.

 We hope that you find all of our staff helpful and approachable.
 Please don't hesitate to speak to any member of the team if you have any queries or concerns, however big or small.